zanderhsu/ozinvoice-backend/README.md

 This is the source code of the backed for https://www.oz-invoice.com.au/

-It's acutally an AWS Lambda function(Node.JS runtime), which is the serverless
+It's acutally an AWS Lambda function(Node.JS runtime), which is serverless

 [DBClientWrapper.js]: the module for accessing AWS DynamoDB

-[User.js]:    the module based on DBClientWrapper.js,which mainly handles requests from a loggined user, such as login, generating token, verify token, write data to DB, send out notify email etc.
+[User.js]:    the module based on DBClientWrapper.js,which mainly handles requests from a loggined user, such as login, generating token, verify token, write data to DB, send out notification email etc.

 [gen-invoice-pdf.js]:   the module for generating PDF using pdfkit library